emiliasingleton0/iss-mission-ops-map/README.md

 - Live ISS latitude, longitude, altitude, velocity, illumination state, and ground footprint
 - Large orbital ground-track visualization with observed trail and 90-minute SGP4 prediction
-- Five-day pass predictor using the browser Geolocation API
+- Weekly pass predictor using the browser Geolocation API
 - Pass visibility analysis with elevation, direction, duration, daylight/eclipsed status, and countdown
 - NASA Astronomy Picture of the Day using NASA's official APOD API
 - Crew manifest sourced from NASA Expedition information, with portraits where available